 I enjoy making animated electronic effects and the arc welder is probably the most effective.
 A super white; ultra bright 3mm LED is the light source and gives a really excellent flash to represent an electric welder being used.
 When the LED is suitably hidden from view and then powered for a few seconds, the rapidly flashing light catches the viewing public’s eye (Not directly shining into their eye though!) and people cannot it seems wait for the next bout of welding to start again!

+Note: The components used in the photographed circuit board may not be exactly the same values as detailed in the circuit diagram above.
 This is because when I build a flasher circuit I use whatever components I have to hand in my 'bits box'.
 Example: Using slightly higher rated uF values of capacitors shouldn't harm the circuit, but may involve more 'fine tuning' via the variable resistors due to possible timing changes.

 Page Quick Links